Saeed7596/DevOps/ssl-docker-nginx-certbot.md

 }
 ```
 =====================================================================================
-#pay attention to the comment line \n
+> pay attention to the comment line
 #first time run the docker compose with this command line
 ``` docker compose -f docker-nginx.compose up -d ```
 #after that check the logs of certbot container and certbot directory to see the files